Blake Snell: 2019

+Snell made his first career postseason appearance when he started Game 2 of the American League Division Series against the Houston Astros and he also pitched in relief in the fourth and fifth games of the series, earning the save in Game 4.
+In 5 1/3 innings in the series, he allowed one run on four hits with seven strikeouts.

 2020

-Before the start of the delayed MLB season, Snell caused some controversy when he said that he was more concerned about his pay than health when it comes to decisions to return to play during the COVID-19 pandemic.
+Before the start of the delayed MLB season, Snell caused some controversy when he said that he was more concerned about his pay than health when it came to decisions to return to play during the COVID-19 pandemic.
 He said, "I'm not playing unless I get mine ...
 That's just the way it is for me," later admitting that his words could be taken as selfish.
 Commentators said his remarks were seen as "outrageously out-of-touch" during the pandemic.
 In the pandemic-shortened season, Snell was 4–2 with a 3.24 ERA.
 He tied the record for the AL lead in wild pitches, with seven.